pi-top/pi-top-Python-SDK/docs/cli_tools.rst

 .. code-block:: bash

     pi@pi-top:~ $ pt-battery
     Note: Use of the 'pt-battery' is now deprecated.
-Please use 'pt-config battery' instead.
+Please use 'pi-top battery' instead.
     Charging State: 0
     Capacity: 42
     Time Remaining: 104